ibm-cloud-docs/transit-gateway/connecting-vpcs.md

    ```
    {: pre}

-For more information (including Java, Node, Python and Go examples), see [Creates a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway) in the Transit Gateway API reference.
+For more information, see [Creates a Transit Gateway](/apidocs/transit-gateway?code=java#create-transit-gateway) in the Transit Gateway API reference.
 {: note}

 ## Creating a transit gateway using Terraform